Full counting statistics of time of flight images: Theoretical framework

 that involves the sound velocity of bosonic excitations, $c$, and the Luttinger parameter, $K$.
 The dimensionless parameter $K$ characterizes the strength of the interactions: for hard-core bosons $K\to1$, corresponding to the so-called Tonks-Girardeau limit~\cite{Girardeau, TGexperiment}, while for weaker repulsive interactions $K>1$, with $K\rightarrow\infty$ corresponding to the non-interacting limit~ \cite{Giamarchi}.
 The connection between the parameters $c$ and $K$ and the microscopic parameters is model dependent.
 For a weak repulsive Dirac-delta interaction, $V(x-x^\prime)=g\,\delta(x-x^\prime)$, both are determined by perturbative expressions \cite{Cazalilla}

 with $\hbar$ the Planck constant.

-To evaluate the moments of the operator $\hat{I}_{R,\Delta R}(t)$, we first observe that the interactions between the atoms become quickly negligible once the confinement along the $x$ direction is turned off and the atoms start to expand.
+To evaluate the moments of the operator $\hat{I}_{R,\Delta R}(t)$, we first observe that the interactions between the atoms become quickly negligible once the confining potential is turned off and the atoms start to expand.
 Therefore the fields $\hat \psi(x,t)$ evolve almost freely in time for times $t>0$, with a time evolution described by the Feynman propagator, $G(x,t)\sim e^{i m x^2/(2\hbar t)}/\sqrt{i \,t}$,

 For large times, and points far away from the initial position of the condensate one finds that $\hat\psi(x,t)$ is approximately equal to the Fourier transform of the field $\hat \psi_p$ at a momentum $p= m x/t$.
-This relation becomes exact if, instead of a simple time of flight experiment, one uses the previously mentioned focusing technique~\cite{focusing} (see Appendix~\ref{app:focusing}), allowing to reach much better resolutions.
+This relation becomes exact if, instead of a simple time of flight experiment, one uses the previously mentioned focusing technique (see Appendix~\ref{app:focusing}), allowing to reach much better resolutions ~\cite{focusing0,focusing1,focusing}.

 Applying the representation Eq.~\eqref{densphase} and the Gaussian action Eq.~\eqref{action}, we can evaluate $\langle \hat{I}_{R,\Delta R}^n(t)\rangle$ in any moment~\cite{Imambekov1,Imambekov2}, and construct the intensity distribution $W_p(I)$.
 Using open boundary conditions for the phase operator we obtain, e.g.